-- 360 Lorenz (1955) showed that diabatic generation of available potential energy is proportional to the covariance between heating and air temperature.
-Globally, the stationary component of this term has been estimated to be positive as the residual of momentum and thermodynamic equations and therefore assumed to act (Oort, 1964; Oort and Peixoto, 1974; Ulbrich and Speth, 1991; Li et al., 20, which suggests it acts as a source of energy for weather systems to feed on.
-A different picture is observed locally, howeverobtained for the transient component whose sign and magnitude has been observed to vary seasonally, with the strongest negative values. - 365 occurring in the winter months (Ulbrich and Speth, 1991; Chang et al., 2002; Chang and Zurita-Gotor, 2007).
-This provides hints that, locally, surface heat fluxes behave overall as a sink of energy in the evolution of weather systems.
+Lorenz (1955) showed that diabatic generation of available potential energy is proportional to the covariance between heating and air temperature.
+Globally, this term has been estimated to be positive as the residual of momentum and thermodynamic equations and therefore assumed to act as a source of energy for weather systems to feed on.
+A different picture is observed locally, however.
 Using data for surface heat fluxes and air temperatures from ERA-Interim, we find that they are locally negatively correlated in time and space, in particular upstream of the N. Atlantic storm track, consistent with more recent literature.

-In particular, we investigate the heat flux-temperature covariance through the definition of an index (FT index) that measures 370 the local spatial covariance between sensible heat flux and air temperature at 850 hPa.
-To that effect, a hybrid approach was taken where anomalies are defined as deviations from a spatial mean relative to a limited spatial domain, in our case, the Gulf Stream extension region.
+In particular, we investigate the heat flux-temperature covariance through the definition of an index (FT index) that measures the local spatial covariance between sensible heat flux and air temperature at 850 hPa.
+To that effect, a hybrid approach was